erascon7/Reasons-To-Hire-Me/README.md

 What I like about ClickUp is how user-friendly it is, which allows the least tech savy person to use it, create tasks, and even update their task status.

 Where as Jira has a complex versatility to it in that you can even use it for product discovery.
-Along with creating a beautiful timeline that displays the epics, stories, tasks and subtask for it's tracking progress.
+Along with creating a beautiful timeline that displays the epics, stories, tasks, and subtasks for it's tracking progress.

 - ClickUp is more suitable for stakeholders who would prefer a more friendly UX and work on a prioritization framework of effort and value (RICE).